rprt/rspec-page-regression/README.md

 ## Usage

-Rspec-page-regression provides a matcher that renders the page and compares the resulting image against an expected image.
+Rspec-page-regression provides a matcher that renders the page, takes a screenshot and compares it against a reference screenshots.
 To use it, you need to enable Capybara and Poltergeist by specifying `:type => :feature` and `:js => true`:

     require 'spec_helper'